 If you are living with worsening symptoms, it is reasonable to consider using your medical benefits to ease your discomfort and make your life better.
 But you and your insurance company may disagree about the solution that is best for you and your eyes.

 Glasses and contact lenses are designed to help bend the light as it enters your eye, so the images you see are crisp and clear.
 As the American Academy of Ophthalmology points out, glasses and contact lenses typically do a good job of correcting vision problems caused by astigmatism.
 In most cases, these devices can restore 20/20 vision.

-When traditional glasses and contact lenses don't help, your doctor can use another nonsurgical procedure to correct your vision.
+When traditional glasses and contact lenses do not help, your doctor can use another nonsurgical procedure to correct your vision.
 Orthokeratology involves the use of specially designed, firm contact lenses to reshape the eye.
 According to the Canadian Association of Optometrists, these lenses are only worn at night, and they can result in vision free from astigmatism bending the next day.
 This therapy works best in those with low levels of astigmatism.